DuskyPixel/FCC-react-redux-roguelike/README.md

-add mobs to preloader and items credit sounds attribute component
-H - help me screen : shows what attributes do, floors till boss, etc when you hover attribute the normal hover text creates a mouse over box to display how that stat is currently affecting you 		and.. how +1 will affect you stat upgrade prices are not dependent on the current stat level but the number of times it has been upgraded remove bootstrap disable potions clicks if weapon inventory screen is open
+stat upgrade prices are not dependent on the current stat level but the number of times it has been upgraded remove bootstrap disable potions clicks if weapon inventory screen is open